 is appropriate for properties that are under 100 years old, or are generally in good condition.
 The report uses a traffic light system where problems are pointed out, along with areas that can be improved, and those that have no issues.

-A Building Survey (Level 3) is more in-depth and is good for older homes and ones that have had work done, or you intend to do building work to.
+A Building Survey (Level 3 Survey) is more in-depth and is used for older homes and ones that have had work done, or you intend to do building work to.
 As such, it is the more expensive and comprehensive option.

 How much is an additional valuation?